-All students at the Louisville Campus will receive a badge that will give them access to the entrance.
+All students receive a badge that grant them access to their respective campus.
 This badge will only be active while the student is enrolled.

 HAZARDOUS WEATHER & EMERGENCY

 Inclement weather is a frequent concern, especially during winter months at MedQuest College. forecasts are closely monitored, and precautionary measures are taken to ensure that the students and staff members remain safe under potentially hazardous travel conditions.
 Preventative measures, such as salting the parking lots and sidewalks, are taken in advance of inclement weather.